 Students who have earned a cumulative GPA of 3.900 or higher are eligible to take an oral examination in order to graduate Summa Cum Laude (With Highest Honors).
 Students must have completed 56 traditionally graded credits at Augsburg with no more than 8 elective P/N credits.
-Successful completion of this examination will earn the designation Summa Cum Laude.
+Upon successful completion of the oral examination, the student will earn the designation Summa Cum Laude.
 Students who choose not to take the examination, or who do not pass the examination, will be granted the designation Magna Cum Laude.

 Please note that these guidelines allow for a re-examination should the first examination not be judged “approved” by a unanimous vote of the committee.

 The purpose of this experience is to provide the graduating student with the opportunity, both orally and in writing, to demonstrate his or her ability to think in a sophisticated way about a question that should reflect his or her education both in the major and in general education.
 This signature aspect of the Summa distinction is consistent with our mission and Vision 2004 and should build upon the reflection and work completed in the keystone course.
 We see this process as one that helps ensure that our Summa graduates represent our academically strongest students across all programs.